dgaydukov/cert-aws/files/sa.md

 * group - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key).
 Role can't be assign to user.

+You can define permissions by assigning policies to group/user.
+There are 2 types of policy
+* aws managed - most common policies created by aws (for example s3/ec2 access and so on...)
+* managed by you - custom policies created by end user

 ###### AWS S3
 S3 (Simple Storage Service) used for: